vibe-io/cdk-extensions/API.md

 ### TriggerProps <a name="TriggerProps" id="cdk-extensions.glue.TriggerProps"></a>

-Configuration for the Glue Trigger resource.
+Configuration for the GlueTrigger resource.

 #### Initializer <a name="Initializer" id="cdk-extensions.glue.TriggerProps.Initializer"></a>